Mary-Babu/electricity-load-forecasting/README.md

 ## Running it

-pip install -r requirements.txt then open Untitled43.ipynb in Jupyter.
+pip install -r requirements.txt then open "Electricity load forecasting.ipynb" in Jupyter.